 Vero Beach Dining

-When you are looking for a casual bite to eat in Vero Beach, two places that will always make your shortlist are The Barefoot Cafe and Off the Rail.
-The Barefoot Cafe has a fantastic selection of grilled wraps, and Off the Rail is THE spot in town when you are craving a juicy burger.
+When you are looking for a casual bite to eat in Vero Beach, one place that will always make your shortlist is The Barefoot Cafe.
+The Barefoot Cafe has a fantastic selection of grilled wraps and toasted subs.

 If you are in the mood for something a little fancier, the classic Vero Beach spot is Ocean Grill.
 This local icon sits right on the water and serves up some of the most delicious seafood you will find anywhere in the Sunshine State.

 Vero Beach Area Communities

 Just down the road in Port St. Lucie is where you'll find Valencia Walk at Riverland, the newest 55+ community on Florida’s East Coast.

 Building on the resounding success of both Valencia Cay and Valencia Grove, which sold out at unprecedented rates, GL Homes is excited to introduce Valencia Walk at Riverland!
 The third 55+ community to be built as a part of the overall 4,000-acre Riverland masterplan, Valencia Walk offers the next generation of new home designs, incredible amenities, and is located in very close proximity to Riverland’s 5-acre Arts & Culture Center, as well as the future City Parks and Town Center.